Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Keep in mind that state or local government employee pension benefits may be treated differently.
 New York, for example, specifically excludes pension benefits paid by state or local government agencies from state income tax.
 If you move to another state, however, that state could tax your New York pension benefits.

-Are There States That Don’t Tax Social Security?
+37 States That Don’t Tax Social Security

-Ironically, there’s a lot of insecurity surrounding this government assistance program, including the question of if and when Social Security will run out.
-Another big one: How will taxes affect your benefit amount?
-The good news is that 37 states and the District of Columbia do not tax Social Security retirement benefits.
+The good news is that 37 states and the District of Columbia do not tax Social Security benefits.
+So if you’ve chosen to retire, or at least are thinking about choosing a retirement date (which can affect your total Social Security payouts), you don’t need to worry about it.
 Similar to the states that don’t tax pensions, these states either have no income tax at all, offer exemptions, or have elected to exclude Social Security benefits from taxable income calculations.

 State